sayarkarmakar/sayarkarmakar.github.io/index.md

 May 2020: A new paper on shrinkage estimators with singular prior is submitted.

-April 2020: A Bayesian time-varying model is used to analyze initial covid-19 propagation across different countries
+April 2020: A Bayesian time-varying model is used to analyze initial Covid-19 propagation across different countries

-April 2020: We got a RR from Advances in Applied Probability for our [Paper](https://arxiv.org/abs/2002.05577)  on "Regular stochastic Block model".
+April 2020: We got a RR from Advances in Applied Probability for our [Paper](https://arxiv.org/abs/2002.05577)  on "Regular Stochastic Block Model".
 This is currently being revised.

 <!--